SalmaaHamza/CG/README.md

 ------------
 ## Application of this project in the Biomedical fields

-- we can use it in rehabiliation.
+- we can use it in rehabilitation.

 ## Issues